Endometrial Cancer Screening (PDQ®): Screening - Patient Information [NCI]

 It is important to remember that your doctor does not necessarily think you have cancer if he or she suggests a screening test.
 Screening tests are given when you have no cancer symptoms.

 If a screening test result is abnormal, you may need to have more tests done to find out if you have cancer.
 These are called diagnostic tests.

 Endometrial cancer is a disease in which malignant (cancer) cells form in the tissues of the endometrium.

 The endometrium is the innermost lining of the uterus.
 The uterus is a hollow, muscular organ in a woman's pelvis.
 The uterus is where a fetus grows.
 In most nonpregnant women, the uterus is about 3 inches long.

 Anatomy of the female reproductive system.
 The organs in the female reproductive system include the uterus, ovaries, fallopian tubes, cervix, and vagina.
 The uterus has a muscular outer layer called the myometrium and an inner lining called the endometrium.

 Cancer of the endometrium is different from cancer of the muscle of the uterus, which is called uterine sarcoma.
-See the PDQ summary on Uterine Sarcoma Treatment for more information.
+For more information, see Uterine Sarcoma Treatment.